 There is nothing wrong with outsourcing production of finished designs, provided it's done in an ethical and sustainable way, but it does change the nature of the business: you can't both want to buy locally handmade products while also expecting those products to be very inexpensive.

 Apart from showing that $19 is far from a decadent price tag for even a very simple handmade item in Australia, my calculations are also a good illustration that making very basic designs assembled from mass-produced components is unlikely to build a successful and sustainable indie business in the longer term.

 Shop small: celebrate & support local makers and designers

 While the article in Onya praised the ethics behind buying handmade and indie design, and encouraged readers to support Australian designers, there was an expectation of pricing which few Australian designers could make a viable living from.

 Being truly supportive of independent designers and small shops means embracing the fact that that we need to generate enough income from our businesses to get by in our local economy.

 If you're shopping from local designers always bear in mind that their cost of living is likely to be much the same as your own.
 If designers aren't able to make enough income to get by we will have to find other work and the businesses you love will simply disappear.

-Indie designers should be celebrated for their skills and knowledge, the uniqueness of their products and for keeping these sorts of creative, micro businesses alive in your community (and all of the benefits that come from doing so).
+Indie designers and artisans should be celebrated for their skills and knowledge, the uniqueness of their products and for keeping these sorts of creative, micro businesses alive in your community (and all of the benefits that come from doing so).

 PS.
 If you're a maker or designer (or run another sort of micro business) and you're not sure about what pricing formula to use to professionally price what you do, check out my very comprehensive article: Professional pricing for crafters and designers.